Proxy Mode

 - Verify you're passing your LockLLM API key (not provider key) in the

-apiKeyparameter - Check that your LockLLM API key starts with
+apiKeyparameter - Check that your LockLLM API key is valid

 - Verify you're authenticated and the key is valid